jaymzee/gpio0/README.md

 # gpio0

-gpio0 Go GPIO library for the Raspberry Pi inspired by gpiozero, the Raspberry Pi GPIO library for Python
+gpio0 Go GPIO library for the Raspberry Pi.
+It is inspired by gpiozero, the Raspberry Pi GPIO library for Python

 ## Types